-Some people who use water containing chromium in excess of the MCL over many years may experience allergic dermatitis.
+Some people who drink water containing radium 226 or 228 in excess of the MCL over many years may have an increased risk of getting cancer.

 PFAS

 PFAS - or per- and polyfluoroalkyl substances - refers to a large group of more than 4,000 human-made chemicals that have been used since the 1940s in a range of products, including stain- and water-resistant fabrics and carpeting, cleaning products, paints, cookware, food packaging and fire-fighting foams.
 These uses of PFAS have led to PFAS entering our environment, where they have been measured by several states in soil, surface water, groundwater, and seafood.
 Some PFAS can last a long time in the environment and in the human body and can accumulate in the food chain.